pdcavanagh/100-days-of-code/log.md

 **Thoughts:** Design is hard.
 I am not a natural artist, but I am going for it with this design.
 My goal is to implement a design that mimics the Apollo Guidance Navigation computer from the missions in the 60's.
 I started with a very nice 7-segment display font and skectched out the basic layout of the computer.
 I'm implementing everything in CSS and seeing how far that takes me.
 Should be fun.

 **Link to work:** Creating individual repositories for each project.
 Will post links soon.

+### Day 8: January 10, 2017

+**Today's Progress**: Progress on weather app design, created status lights for temperature, humidity, and pressure; added background; still working the layout

+**Thoughts:** Today was spent mainly on the stylesheet and understanding how layout from scratch works.
+I'm not using Bootstrap with this project it is forcing me to pay more attention to how a particular layout can be accomplished.
+I began with a hand sketch of the layout and refer to a photograph of the actual Apollo Guidance Computer (AGC) as I tweak the layout.
+It's slow going positioning things exactly where I want them while trying to maintain a reasonable approach to the 'proper' way of doing things.
+For instance, the use of float vs tweaks to the margin and padding to obtain an absolute position.
+It would be great to get a more experienced designers thoughts of the implementation of the layout.
+I'll have to reach out to someone upon finishing the first iteration.
+Overall though, today it is really starting to resemble the original AGC and gave me hope that I'm on the right track.

+**Link to work:** Creating individual repositories for each project.
+Will post links soon.